Frequently Asked Questions

 -attributed to Calum Cille/St. Columba

 Please read through this entire “alphabet” for your packing guide and walking tips.
-Things to pack are in red!
+Things to pack are below in red!

 Adventure – Welcome to the adventure!
 Pilgrimage is an ancient practice of taking an outward journey to the explore the inner geography of our spiritual lives … and receive a blessing.
-In this guide, you’ll find tips to help you prepare physically and spiritually for our long-distance walking pilgrimages.
+In this guide, you’ll find tips to help you prepare physically and spiritually for our walking pilgrimages.

-Participants who sign up in advance for the shuttle service will meet on campus at Atlantic School of Theology, 660 Francklyn St., Halifax, NS, on your day of departure.
+Participants who sign up in advance for shuttle service will meet on campus at Atlantic School of Theology, 660 Francklyn St., Halifax, NS, on your day of departure.
 We will contact you in advance with the exact departure time.

 Blisters – Blisters are very common and can be agonising after a full day of walking.
 Prevention is key.
 The best blister prevention is to break in your shoes/boots before attempting a long walk.
 Advance training is a must!
 Invest in good footwear & wool socks (more under Footwear) and pay attention to any areas that rub.
 Cover those “hot spots” with bandages, gauze, tape, etc. as soon as they form.
 Stay hydrated.
 Changing socks part-way through a long day of walking can be helpful.